 - taunting, jeering, mocking, or humiliating another person through acts or words;

-- screaming and/or yelling at or around others; •insulting someone, especially in the presence of others;
+- screaming and/or yelling at or around others; •insulting someone, especially in the

 - endangering the safety of an individual or individuals

 In considering a complaint under this policy, the following understandings shall apply:

 (1) Abusive conduct must be distinguished from behavior which, even though unpleasant or disconcerting, is appropriate to the carrying out of certain instructional, advisory, or supervisory responsibilities.
 In the context of patient care clear and direct communication may be necessary in order to deliver safe, effective, appropriate, and timely clinical treatment.

 (2) Instructional responsibilities require appropriate latitude for pedagogical decisions concerning the topics discussed and methods used to draw students into discussion and full participation.